tburrows13/SpidertronEnhancements/README.md

 ### Spidertron remote pathfinder

-`Alt + Click` with the spidertron remote to use the pathfinder to automatically navigate around water.
+`Alt + Right-click` with the spidertron remote to use the pathfinder to automatically navigate around water.

 ![Demo](https://github.com/tburrows13/SpidertronEnhancements/raw/master/resources/pathfinder.gif)